DevLeoko/license-gate-docs/index.md

 You can create a license for the client and manage the access to the software with LicenseGate.
 You can also set a time limit for the trial period and oversee the usage of the software.

+## There is more

+These are just a few examples of what you can do with LicenseGate.
+We would love to hear about your use case.
+[Let us know](mailto:lets@respark.dev) how you use LicenseGate.